Abdeljalil-Bouchfar/CPP-Modules/README.md

 🔗  [const_cast](https://en.cppreference.com/w/cpp/language/const_cast)

 ## Templates
-Templates are a powerful feature that allows the creation of generic classes and functions that can workwith different data types.
-They can be used to create a single implementation of a class or function thatcan be used with any data type, without having to create separate implementations for each data type.
+Templates are a powerful feature that allows the creation of generic classes and functions that can work with different data types.
+They can be used to create a single implementation of a class or function that can be used with any data type, without having to create separate implementations for each data type.

 Templates are declared using the **`template`** keyword, followed by the template parameter list enclosedin angle brackets **`<>`**.
-The template parameter list specifies one or more template parameters, whichcan be types, non-type values, or template parameters themselves.
+The template parameter list specifies one or more template parameters, which can be types, non-type values, or template parameters themselves.

 ```cpp
 template <typename T>